FormShantonu/NodeJs/node_interview_note.md

 While I/O tasks are non-blocking, CPU-heavy tasks (e.g., image processing, encryption) can block the main thread.To solve this, Node.js has Worker Threads, which allow parallel execution.

+## Request flow and response base on project lavel

+The flow of a request and response for an endpoint in this application works as follows:

+A client sends a request to an endpoint defined in the route file (e.g., /admin/users/list).
+The Express app (app.js) routes the request to the appropriate route handler, which applies a series of middleware functions.
+These middleware functions authenticate the request (e.g., validating a JWT token), check user permissions, and validate input data.
+If any middleware fails, it returns an error response immediately (e.g., 401, 403, or 400).

+If all middleware passes, the request reaches the controller (e.g., adminController).
+The controller processes the request, deciding whether database interaction is needed (using models like AdminUserModel) or other logic (e.g., email sending, token generation).
+After completing its tasks, the controller constructs a response dataset and uses helper methods (e.g., successStatusBuild) to format the response body, which is standardized across the app.

+The response then flows back through any remaining middleware (e.g., error handlers) and is sent to the client by Express.
+The response body structure, including fields like status and dataset, is defined dynamically by helper functions in CommonHelper.js, not in a single static declaration.

 ### Express js ###

 > Explain the purpose of the ExpressJS package.